-Riverside Farm is one of the Trust's main income sources and profits are invested in promoting education and supporting vulnerable groups within NZ society.
-Riverside Community Trust Board has a diverse history of farming including: dairy, gardens, orchards, sheep, pigs, all playing a part in its development.
-Originally built up by members of Riverside Community, it now continues to be run by Riverside Community Members as well as Non-Riverside employees.
+Riverside Farm is one of the trust's main income sources and profits are invested in promoting education and supporting vulnerable groups within NZ society.
+Riverside Community Trust Board has a diverse history of farming, including dairy, gardens, orchards, sheep, pigs - all of them playing a part in its development.
+Originally built up by members of Riverside Community, the trust now continues to be run by Riverside Community members as well as Non-Riverside employees.

 The dairy cows have always been a part of Riverside Farm.
 In the old days, it was a small herd of about 50 Jerseys.
-Today the dairy herd has around 140 milking cows and the farm team increasingly incorporates sustainable and regenerative farming practices in a bid to become a local role model for environmentally friendly farming.
-Riverside Farm also provides farm fresh milk from the Trust's vending machine to the general public and has donated at times farm produce, such as milk, to other local charitable organisations such as 'Food For Families'.
+Today the dairy herd has around 140 milking cows, and the farm team increasingly incorporates sustainable and regenerative farming practices in a bid to become a local role model for environmentally friendly farming.
+Riverside Farm also provides farm fresh milk from a vending machine to the general public and has, at times, donated farm produce such as milk to other local charitable organisations such as 'Food For Families'.

 (The Book Exchange Fridge is located next to the milk vending shed.)